 - Benchmarking and trend analysis: we produce national aggregated and thematic reports enabling services to benchmark their own performance against other services, and identifying trends in service provision.

 Both the accreditation and developmental memberships have a self-review and peer-review phase.
 All new QNPICU members will begin on the Developmental membership.
 Accreditation will be suggested to members when they are meeting a certain number of type 1 standards.
 See below for the review phases:

-Phase 1: Self-Review
+Phase 1: Self-review

 During this phase, the service will undertake a self-review, including a series of surveys for staff, patients and carers.

 The peer-review visit takes places up to four weeks after you have completed your self-review.
-A team of four professionals (comprising of staff from other member services), a service user and/or carer representative, and a Network representative will undertake a peer-review visit.
+A team of up to four professionals (comprising of staff from other member services), a service user and/or carer representative, and a Network representative will undertake a peer-review visit.
 In addition to validating your self-review, the peer-review provides an opportunity for discussion, sharing of ideas and for the visiting team to offer advice and support.

-Phase 3: Accreditation Decision
+Phase 3: Accreditation decision (accreditation membership)